 - Low blood pressure

-- Weakness or Paralysis of partial or full body, or difficulty walking
+- Weakness or paralysis of partial or full body (difficulty walking)

 - Blurred vision